nicktheway/NTW_Shell/README.md

 # NTW_Shell
-It's a simple unix shell.
-Operating Systems Class Exercise, ECE AUTH
+Α simple unix shell made for the Operating Systems Class 7th Semester, ECE AUTH 2017-2018

+To use this shell firstly download the files *shell.c* and *Makefile* from this repo.
+Then execute the commands:
+  - `cd path_to_files`
+  - `make` or `make all`
+  - `./ntw_shell` or `./fe_shell`

+TODO: continue this readme file.